poanetwork/token-wizard/README.md

 Contract name is `KovanBridge`.

-Constract source is in `oracles-parity-bridge/contracts/bridge.sol` folder.
+Constract source code is in `oracles-parity-bridge/contracts/bridge.sol` folder.
 Copy and paste full content of this file.

 ABI-encoded arguments for the contract are the last 96 bytes of the transaction to create right-side bridge contract.
 The contract creator is `0x00dB9af45C6f241432F2cBE412c6969cB7778d98`.

+*Attention!* - if the right-side contract can't be verified, you can use Parity UI for the right side.
+Launch it with `./parity --chain kovan --warp --ws-port 8567 --port 30304 --jsonrpc-port 8565 ui`

+ABI of the right-side contract is [here](https://github.com/oraclesorg/parity-bridge/blob/master/contracts/KovanBridge.abi).

 ### Getting started